DoctorWkt/CSCvon8/journal.md

 So tomorrow I might do this, and also try out a few different versions of the JEQ microcode now that I'm sure that the glitch capacitor is working OK.

+## Thu  6 Jun 22:21:55 AEST 2019

+Argh!!
+In my list of 7400 chips I had the 74HCT151 as a 16:1 multiplexer but actually it's a 8:1 mux with exactly the same pinouts as the 74HCT251 except that the _Z#_ output stays high when the _E#_ enable line is high.
+So, I could actually use this as the Jump logic chip.
+I could wire the _E#_ wire to the system clock.
+Then the _Z#_ output would be enabled halfway through the clock cycle, which would allow the output to settle.
+If I'd known this I probably would have used it.

+So I could order a 74HCT151.
+The nearest clock is on pin 4 of the databus reader demux, so I could patch a wire from this over to pin 7 _E#_ on the 74HCT151.
+If I decide to do this, I might put an IC socket in.
+I've just modelled this with the Verilog version and yes it would work.
+Also, Jaycar have 74LS151N in stock in the nearby shop.